badclownNFT/badclownNFT/README.md

 ![image info](./images/metamask_07.png)

+### Step 8

-Next you will receive your secret recovery phrase.
+Next you will receive your secret grecovery phrase.
 Click on the box to reveal it.
 Write it down on a piece of paper and put it somewhere safe.
 Do not store it in plain text on your computer.
 Only store it digitally in a trusted vault.

 ![image info](./images/metamask_08.png)

+### Step 9

 Confirm your recovery phrase by dragging the words into the big box in the correct order.
 Once you are happy click "Confirm"

 ![image info](./images/metamask_09.png)

+### Step 10

 That's it!
 You're all done.
 You can now start transacting.

 ![image info](./images/metamask_10.png)

+### Step 11

 Your wallet address is highlighted in red in the image.
 You can copy the address by clicking on it.
 Now you can go and deposit some ETH and buy some NFTs mfer.